 THE CURRENT OWNER

 The Victorian greenhouse is now back to its former glory, thanks to master joiner, Jonathan Roberts and the original 100 year old vines are still producing grapes in the summer.
-The gardens now reflect the grandeur of the house with 7ft high beech hedges and an Italian garden complete with lily pond.
+The gardens now reflect the grandeur of the house with 7ft high beech hedges, orchard and an Italian garden complete with lily pond.
 The original stone coachhouse and farm buildings were completed in December 2004 and Trevor Hall Farm purchased and added to the estate in 2010, thereby returning the original park and woodland to the Trevor Hall estate enabling it to once more be nestled in its centre.

 The work is never done at Trevor Hall …………

 Trevor Hall was for centuries a seat of the Trevors of Trevor Hall, one of the three principle branches of this welsh tribe who claimed descent from the Tudor Trevors, who lived in around the site of Trevor Hall.

 The site is an ancient one, and was known to be the home of Bishop John Trevor, who built the Llangollen Bridge in 1345.
 The house itself was largely reconstructed to its present form in the 18th century by John Lloyd of Glanhavon, Montgomershire, who in 1715 married Mary Trevor, heiress of the Trevor’s estate.
 A carved stone on the outside of the house has their initials and motto Dum Spiro Spero and the date 1742, as well as the name of ‘John Roberts mason’ to whom can be attributed the design as well as the construction of the handsome, three-storeyed red brick façade with its stone string courses, quoins and pedimented doorcase approached by a double flight of steps.